 It was the 1920s when this concept first came to fruition.
-To begin with, Santa was a strict-looking fellow, but this changed in the 1930s when the brand realised that people connected more with characters they could relate to.
+To begin with, Santa was a strict-looking fellow, but this changed in the 1930s when the brand realized that people connected more with characters they could relate to.
 So, in light of this, Santa was re-imagined as a department store, wholesome version of himself – not as a man dressed up as Santa.

-He became a “real” person to look up to, a friend, almost, with fans questioning his lack of wedding ring one year and commenting on his backwards belt in another.
+He became a “real” person to look up to, a friend, almost, with fans questioning his lack of wedding ring one year and commenting on his backward belt in another.
 In other words, they seemed to care about this fictional character (sorry kids) that Coca Cola had dreamt up.

 In the 1950s, we saw Marlboro Man make an appearance.
 He was probably the biggest influence marketer of the decade, and endorsed the popular brand of cigarette right up until 1999.